Multiple Actors Use The SAG Awards To Call Out Trump's Immigration Ban

 Scandal‘s Kerry Washington kicked things off by saying “a lot of people right now are saying that actors shouldn’t express their opinions when it comes to politics, but the truth is that actors are activists no matter what because we embody the worth and humanity of all people.”

 Then noted activist, investor, and actor Ashton Kutcher took the stage to announce the first award of the night, and doubled down on Kerry’s sentiments.
 His opening remarks welcomed “fellow SAG-AFTRA members, and everyone at home, and everyone at airports that belong in my America.”
+He continued, “YOU are part of the fabric of who we are, and we love you and we welcome you.”

-These comments follow red carpet protests from people like The Big Bang Theory‘s Simon Helberg and his wife.
+These comments follow red carpet protests from fellow actors such The Big Bang Theory‘s Simon Helberg and his wife.

+Based on Hollywood’s usual feelings about human rights atrocities, this most certainly will not be the last time this topic comes up throughout the night.

+Powerful speech to be sure but when showing people who are not from the US (Salma Hayek, Dev Patel) why was Denzel Washington pictured?
+I assume the camerman knew he was born in the US right?